SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

             2. Take the constant mortgage payment Constant Mortgage Payment - Interest Payment = Amortization

 Tax Payment Calculation**

           Tax Payment = Taxable Income x Tax Rate
           Tax Income DOES NOT EQUAL the Tax Payment, Do this calculation in a seperate place so you don't accidentally swap them.

-          Allowable Income _Tax Deductions_ from taxable income You can DECUT your EXPENSES from your income --> Mortgage loan interest (just the interest part, not the amortization) --> Operating Expenses
+Allowable Income **Tax Deductions** from taxable income
+          You can DEDUCT your EXPENSES from your income --> Mortgage loan interest (just the interest part, not the amortization) --> Operating Expenses
           --> Real Estate Taxes
-          --> Depreciation of Property (to account for the theoretical deterioration of the property)
+          --> Depreciation of Property
+               --> To account for the theoretical deterioration of the property --> Basically a built-in subsidy

-         NOT DEDUCTABLE
-          --> Amortization
+         You CANNNOT DEDUCT
-          --> Replacement Reserve not Deductable
+          --> Amortization (This would amount to paying money to yourself, not an expense) --> Replacement Reserve not Deductable

-          Calculating Taxable Income
+Calculating Taxable Income (two places it can be done)

           NOI
           - Interest